karlicoss/grasp/README.md

 After that you can find the extension in `build` directory and 'Load unpacked** if necessary.
 There is also Flow and Eslint set up.

 ## Unrestricted url
-If you want to run server remotely, you need extra permissions.
-Chrome store requires some extra checks when publishing if you do that, so I figured it's better to have localhost only by default.
 If you do need unresticted url permissions, build the extensions like that: `ANY_URL=yes npm run build`.
-Then don't forget to set the endpoint in extension settings.

 # Permissions used
 * `storage` for settings